 Breast pump choice

-A manual pump would be just the right pump for travel.
+A manual pump would be just the right for travel.
 They’re compact, affordable, easy to clean and lightweight.
 But if you’re going to get a manual pump, be ready for some pretty tired hands.
-A good alternative to manual pump is an electric pump- but they’re often heavier and expensive.
+A good alternative is an electric pump- but they’re often heavier and expensive.

 Not all electric pumps you will find on the market are ideal for travel.
 A good electric pump for travel must meet the following criteria: